jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ### June 29th
 - Finally wrapped up school!
 Anson is headed back to Arizona today too :((
 	- Living together has been a fun dance of trying to balance our energy levels, but felt very much like a team throughout.
-I'm really glad I chose to prioritize relationship, truly some moments over the past month where I was like "wow, is this real".
+I'm really glad I chose to prioritize relationship, truly some moments over the past month where I was like "wow, is this real."
 It feels like I'm selectively giving deep attention in-turn to the things I care most about.
 	- Now is the era to just fully focus my attention on research and this project though
 - I think this finally means that the vast majority of my waking hours will be on research.
 Uninstalled a game I was spending way too much time playing :')' it is grind time